OutSystems/cloud-connector/README.md

     mv outsystemscc $HOME/.local/bin
     outsystemscc --help

-You may want to configure the binary to run as a service so it can start on system boot, for example.
+You may want to configure the binary to run as a service so it can start on system boot.
 See the documentation of your Linux distribution for detail on how to do this.

 `outsystemscc` doesn't require root permissions to run.